canmom/canmom.github.io/_posts/programming/gamedev/mastered/2022-12-06-game-design-document.md

 ## Aesthetic

 Cyborgs in biomechanical environments.
 Levels are a hazy amniotic space filled with floating particles.
 Masamune Shirow cyborgs and ball-jointed dolls.
 Low poly models with elaborate shader effects.
+Frequent body horror.

 ## Control scheme and mechanics